dgraves4/streaming-07-auction-tracker/README.md

 Received electronics message: Bid Amount: ... at ...
 Rolling window for electronics updated.
 Size: ..., Latest bid: ... at ...
 ```
+A log file will also be generated in logs/consumer_v3.0.log.

 ### Simulated Run

 Follow these steps to simulate a complete run of the auction tracker system: